Statue of George Washington (Houdon)

 George Washington is a statue by the French sculptor Jean-Antoine Houdon from the late 18th century.
-Based on a life mask and other measurements of George Washington taken by Houdon, it is considered one of the most accurate depictions of the subject.
+Based on a life mask and other measurements of Founding Father and first American president George Washington taken by Houdon, it is considered one of the most accurate depictions of the subject.
 The original sculpture is located in the rotunda of the Virginia State Capitol in Richmond, Virginia, and it has been copied extensively, with one copy standing in the United States Capitol rotunda.

 The date given for the sculpture varies.
 It was commissioned by the Virginia General Assembly in 1784, begun in 1785, signed "1788", completed in 1791 or 1792, and delivered in 1796.

 Description

 The original statue is carved from Carrara marble, weighing 18 tons.
 It depicts a standing life-sized Washington.
 In his right hand is a cane, his left arm rests on a fasces on which is slung his cape and sword, and at the back is a plow.
 He is shown wearing his military uniform, as Washington wished to be depicted in contemporary attire, rather than that of antiquity popular in Neo-classical sculpture.

 With its selection of objects both civilian (the plow and cane) and military (the fasces, sword, and uniform), the statue has been interpreted as invoking the imagery and ideal of an Ancient Roman dictator, Cincinnatus, with whom Washington has been compared in his decision to retire from public life following the Revolutionary War.
 Washington was elected president of the Society of the Cincinnati in 1783.
 At the time of the statue's commission, Washington had not yet served in the Constitutional Convention and would not become President of the United States until 1789.

 Chief Justice John Marshall, a contemporary of Washington's said of the work, "Nothing in bronze or stone could be a more perfect image than this statue of the living Washington."